chumaachike/catalog-of-things/README.md

 ## Acknowledgments

-- Special acknowledgment to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) whose original [design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) inspired the production of this App
+- Every team member who contributed to this project

 ## 📝 License